 Most Common Tenpin Bowling Injuries

-Bowlers are prone to a wide variety of both acute injuries and those resulting from overuse.
+Bowlers are prone to a wide variety of both acute (traumatic) and chronic (overuse) injuries.
 The nature of the activity causes considerable stress to muscles, tendons and ligaments as well as making such athletes vulnerable to strains and sprains.
+More often than not, injuries involve fingers, wrists, elbow and shoulder.
+However, knee and lower back injuries are a common occurrence as well.
+Injuries due to falls, and dislocation or sprains due to fingers getting caught in the holes of the ball can also occur.
 Some of the more frequently encountered injuries include:

 Injury Prevention Strategies